How To Return The Body Serve

 Another key, if you want to learn how to return the body serve, is to focus on your footwork.

-If you stop your momentum as you hit the ball you will have a greater chance of feeling jammed and miss your return.
+If you stop your momentum as you hit the ball you will have a greater chance of feeling jammed and miss your return of serve.

 Finish On The Serve Return